cengels/potence/docs/_pages/Arrays/type.md

 title:       Arrays.type()
 module:      Arrays
 added:       0.0.1
+updated:     0.6.1
 description: Checks if the array contains only elements of the given type.
-        If the passed type is a `BaseType`, the function will use the `typeof` keyword to compare the expected type with the actual type.
+        If the passed type is a `TypeofResult`, the function will use the `typeof` keyword to compare the expected type with the actual type.
         If the type is a constructor, this function will use the `instanceof` keyword to compare types.
 As a result, this